Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Results

 \subsection{Variability}

 Figure \ref{fig:var} shows the variability of the mass accretion rate $\dot{M}_0$, the dimensionless magnetic flux parameter $\phi_{\rm BH}$, and the horizon magnetic flux $\Phi$ (this is the integral in equation~\ref{eq::madparam} without the normalizing pre-factor), for the nine simulations.
 The variability is computed over the time range $50000-100000\,t_{\rm g}$.
-We sub-divided this time range into 50 bins of duration $1000\,t_{\rm g}$, and calculated the mean $\mu$ of each quantity and its standard deviation $\sigma$ for each time bin.
+We sub-divided this time range into 50 bins of duration $1000\,t_{\rm g}$, and for each time bin and each quantity $q$, we calculated the mean $\mu$ and its variance around the mean $\sigma^2$ as follows,

+where $n$ is the number of samples in the given time bin.
 The ratio $\sigma/\mu$, averaged over the 50 bins, provides a dimensionless measure of the variability on time scales shorter than the bin size of $1000\,t_g$.

-The black dots in Figure \ref{fig:var} show the average $\sigma/\mu$ values for $\dot{M}_0$ as a function of BH spin.
+The black dots in Figure \ref{fig:var} show the average ``modulation index" $\sigma/\mu$ for $\dot{M}_0$ as a function of BH spin (the values are listed in Table~\ref{tab:summary}).
 We see that $\sigma/\mu$ is substantially larger for the models with positive $a_*$, which also have larger values of $\phi_{\rm BH}$ (Fig. \ref{fig:phi_eta_MAD}), compared to the models with $a_* \leq 0$.
 Interestingly, the retrograde spin models all show similar values of $\sigma/\mu$.

-The variability in $\Phi$ (red stars in Fig.\ref{fig:var}) exhibits the opposite trend as in $\dot{M}_0$, with $\sigma/\mu$ increasing with the retrograde spin magnitude while remaining largely independent of prograde spin.
+The variability in $\Phi$ (red stars in Fig.\ref{fig:var}) exhibits the opposite trend as in $\dot{M}_0$, with modulation index $\sigma/\mu$ increasing with the retrograde spin magnitude while remaining largely independent of prograde spin.
 This opposite behavior suggests that the transport of mass and of magnetic flux are mostly uncorrelated.
 Indeed, a cross-correlation analysis of the fluctuations in $\dot{M}_0$ and $\Phi$ gives a correlation coefficient of only $\sim0.2$, which is surprisingly small.